AtharvaJadhav/event-management-system/README.md

 ## 🚀 Features

 - **LLM-Powered Parsing:** Converts natural language (emails, texts, etc.) into structured events using OpenAI GPT-3.5-turbo.
+- **Smart Date Handling:** The system interprets 'today' and other relative dates as your real current date, so events are always scheduled relative to when you use the app.
 - **Conflict Detection:** Prevents double-booking and highlights scheduling conflicts.
 - **Async Streaming:** Simulates real-time event ingestion (like emails/SMS) with a streaming processor.
 - **Modern UI:** Built with Next.js 14 and Tailwind CSS for a beautiful, responsive experience.